 The specialist associations then filed a petition to the Appellate Court for a rehearing but the Appellate Court responded “… petition for rehearing denied.”

 Dr. Pinsker had finally won and became an AAO member.
 As Dr. Schleimer said of this decision in an article in an old IAO Bandellete (former name of the Straight Talk): “After seven long years in court, it was finally decided that specialty organizations can no longer arbitrarily discriminate as a ‘country club’ might.”

 As for the aftermath of this legal struggle, Dr. Schleimer said in the same Bandellete article that: “We can point with great pride to the programs we have sponsored in order to allow non-specialists to expand their professional horizons.
 Without doubt it has made them better diagnosticians, thus ultimately benefiting their patients.”

-What was true then is still true today as the Association celebrated its 50th anniversary in 2011.
+What was true then is still true today as the International Association of Orthodontics celebrated its 50th anniversary in 2011.